DiplomaProject-MEC/sahati/README.md

 4. Run the query to create tables and set up RLS policies.
 5. In the **Authentication** settings:
    - Ensure "Email/Password" provider is enabled.
-   - (Optional but recommended) Disable "Confirm Email" if you want instant registration for testing.

 ### 3. Environment Variables
 Create a `.env` file in the root directory with the following variables: